JAR5001/JAR5001.github.io/README.md

 # JENNIFER ROBERTS

 Welcome to my portfolio!
-I’m a master's student in data science at Teesside University.
+I’m a master's student in data science.

 You can reach me at [LinkedIn](https://www.linkedin.com/in/jennifer-gilby-roberts).